 Each type of power of attorney has a slightly different goal and role.
 Choose those that meet your needs.

-You can also create a power of attorney just for the Division of Motor Vehicles in Alaska.
-A DMV POA will allow someone else to sign documents on your behalf related to:
+You can also create a power of attorney just for the Division of Motor Vehicles (DMV) in Alaska.
+An official Alaska state DMV POA will allow someone else to sign documents on your behalf related to:

 - Purchasing a vehicle